 The Star Sailors League (SSL) was originally an initiative of some of the world’s best sailors and is now an international circuit of regattas promotiong sailing and it’s top athletes.
 Started in 2013, the SSL is made up of all of the Star Class regattas and according to the SSL’s website, that’s 200 per year.
 They also explain that the SSL has “a unified world Ranking modelled on the ATP World Tour created by tennis players in 1972.”

-This is the 4th annual SSL Finals and they know how to do it correctly.
+This is the 5th annual SSL Finals and they know how to do it correctly.
 The event in Nassau, Bahamas will feature some of the world’s top sailors, the line up alone promises some fantastic sailing action.
-Among them are three of the six most medalled sailors of all time; a total of 16 Olympic medallists with six Olympic champions, two America's Cup winners, two Volvo Ocean Race Winners, two Louis Vuitton Cup winners and one match race world champion.
-The complete Rio 2016 Laser Men podium will race together along with four other medallists from Rio.
+SSL Finalist sailors include some of the most medalled sailors of all time; including Olympic medallists, America's Cup winners, Volvo Ocean Race Winners, and other world champions.

 Where it Gets exciting